WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 List of additional HTML properties passed to the element wrapping the list of suggestions.
 When this component is used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### createSuggestionButtonText

+- Type: `string`
+- Required: No

+The same as in LinkControl, refer to an earlier section of this README file for more details.

 ### suggestionsQuery

+- Type: `Object`
+- Required: No

+The same as in LinkControl, refer to an earlier section of this README file for more details.

 ### withCreateSuggestion

+- Type: `boolean`
+- Required: No

 The same as in LinkControl, refer to an earlier section of this README file for more details.